 And after almost two hours that felt like an eternity, we slowly pull away.

 “I’m going to the grocery store downstairs” she says.
 “You need or want me to bring you something from there?”

 I shake my head.
 “Mates will do just alright for now, and I know you love the way I brew them.”

 She giggles playfully.

 “Maybe I should continue preparing myself for my phonetics exam tomorrow.
-I'm really lost with this thing called transcriptions.”
+This is clearly eating me up.”

 “I say you’ll help me fade my doubts away.”